 Course Information and FAQ:

 What background do I need to enjoy this course?
 Anyone with an enthusiasm for the subject will enjoy this course.
 Learning insect calls is not only a great skill to possess, it will increase your enjoyment of the out-of-doors for the rest of your life.
 Complete novices and intermediate students are equally welcome to attend.
-We have the ”best of the best” leaders for this course, so even experts would enjoy rubbing shoulders for a weekend with Lisa and Wil.
+We have the ”best of the best” leaders for this course, so even advanced students will enjoy rubbing shoulders for a weekend with Lisa and Wil.

 Cell phone coverage and internet: Please note that the Sanctuary is in a rural location in the foothills of the Appalachians.
 Cell phone coverage is spotty and connectivity depends on your phone service company.
-However, Wi-Fi is available at the Museum headquarters one mile from Whispering Springs, and a short drive to Highway 50 connects to nearly every provider.
+However, limited Wi-Fi is available at the Museum headquarters, and a short drive to Highway 50 connects to nearly every provider.
 Sprint is the only carrier that works on Cave Road.
-You can pick up most other servers on US 50 before the Cave Road turnoff.

 Comfort in the Out-of-Doors: We will be spending most of our time in the field, so please pack clothing that will allow you to be comfortable for a variety of weather conditions, and for hiking at night.
 The program will go on rain or shine.
-In southern Ohio, the low to mid-nineties are common daytime highs.
-Our schedule for insect listening takes us out in the cooler mornings and evenings and taking a siesta in the hot afternoons.
-Regardless, it will be hot.
+At this time of the year, common daytime highs in southern Ohio are in the low nineties.
+Our schedule for insect listening takes us out in the cooler evenings and provides time for siestas in the hot afternoons.
+But it will be hot.
 If you work daily in an air-conditioned environment, you might be wise to prepare for the course by taking mid-day walks so you can begin adjusting to midsummer outdoor temperatures.
+A sweater or light jacket might be welcome at night.

-Physical Capacity: Because the course is focused on outdoor activities, participants should be able to hike up to four miles a day sustainably without injury or severe discomfort, although in this course it is unlikely we will be hiking more than 2-3 miles a day.
-Off-trail hiking may be an occasional component of the course, but for the most part we will be following established trails.
-Trails may be narrow and uneven in nature at times.
-Our hikes will be dependably slow.
+Physical Capacity: Because the course is focused on outdoor activities, participants should be able to hike up to 2-3 miles a day sustainably without injury or severe discomfort.
+During this course we will be moving slowly, a pace well suited for active listening.
+For the most part we will be following established trails, though they may be narrow and uneven at times.

 Location.
-This course will be held in the tranquility of the beautiful 2600-acre nature preserve known as the Highlands Nature Sanctuary with field trips out to other preserves in the Arc of Appalachia Preserve System in south-central Ohio.
-The weekend hub will be at the Appalachian Forest Museum.
-Maximum attendance is 35 people.
+This course will be held in the tranquility of the beautiful 2600-acre nature preserve known as the Highlands Nature Sanctuary.
+Our meal hub will be at the Appalachian Forest Museum.

 Accommodations.
 Lodging is available in one of the Sanctuary’s beautiful overnight facilities, most of which are historic and all of which are tastefully and uniquely decorated.
 Lodging is optional but highly encouraged since you will be studying into the night and will probably want to crash into bed upon return.
-Lodges are anywhere from 1-5 miles from the workshop hub but are still much closer than private lodges nearby.
+Lodges are anywhere from 1-5 miles from the workshop hub, but are still closer than most private lodges nearby.
 All lodges have kitchens or kitchenettes and one or more bathrooms on the hall.
-If you are coming with a partner, you may request one of our rooms with a double bed.
-We have limited double bed offerings; first come first served.
-Most rooms have two twin beds; or a single bed and a double bed, the choice of which is also first come first served.
-If you are not coming with a partner but want to take advantage of the reduced rate of shared rooms, we will link you up with another registrant of the same gender.
-If we can’t find you a roommate, so long as you remain willing to share, even at the last minute, we will honor your shared rate.
-Click here if you with familiarize with Sanctuary lodges.
+The exact lodge a registrant is assigned depends on the availability of the lodges on that particular weekend, and the type of room requested by the registrant.
+If you are coming with a partner, you may request a room with a double bed.
+If you are coming solo or with a friend, you may request a room with two twin beds; or alternatively, a room with a single bed and a double bed.
+If you are not coming with a partner but want to take advantage of the reduced rate of shared rooms, we will try to link you up with another registrant of the same gender.
+If we can’t find you a roommate, so long as you remain willing to share, even up to the last minute, we will honor your shared rate.
+If you wish to rent a private Sanctuary cabin or suite for the weekend, instead of renting a single room in one of our group lodges, you may do so, contingent on availability.

-Meals: All meals are provided from Thursday supper through Sunday lunch – nine meals altogether.
+Meals: Nine meals are provided from Thursday supper through Sunday lunch.
 The Arc of Appalachia is well recognized for its fabulous meals that are often based on local organic produce.
 Meat and eggs are local and pasture-raised whenever available.
 All meals are provided with vegetarian, gluten-free and vegan options.
 Meat is available for at least one meal a day.
 Eggs and cheese are frequent accompaniments.
-If you have other food restrictions, please make a note on the registration form and we will let you know how well we can accommodate your needs.
+If you have food restrictions, please make a note on the registration form and we will let you know how well we can accommodate your needs.
 All lodges have kitchen facilities if you need to supplement your diet.

-Additional Expenses: Registrants will supply their own transportation to the Highlands Nature Sanctuary and to other field trip locations in south central Ohio.
+Additional Expenses: Registrants will be providing their own transportation to the Highlands Nature Sanctuary and to all field trip locations.
 Carpooling can usually be arranged with other participants for day trips, and such carpooling is often necessary since some of our locations have limited parking.
 We recommend you offer a modest gas cost contribution if you link up with another.

 Emergency Messages: Emergency messages for course participants can be left at the main line of the Highlands Nature Sanctuary (937) 365-1935 during daytime hours.